Modules and Libraries

 Distributions

-Library nx.lib.distribution
+Library nx.lib.distribution with predefined Distributions.

-A variety of different distributions are included, e.g. nx.lib.distribution.Log()
+A variety of different distributions are included, e.g. nx.lib.distribution.Log().

 See distribution.